Have the short, sharp Spear's newsletter delivered to your inbox each week

 Spear’s Review

-By nurturing both academic and personal growth, Doha College ensures that its students are equipped with the skills and experiences needed to succeed in the future.
+Rated ‘outstanding’ by British Schools Overseas, Doha College nurtures both academic and personal growth, ensuring that its students are equipped with the skills and experiences needed to succeed in the future.

 Academics

-54 per cent of results at A-Level are A* or A.
+• 54 per cent of A-Level results were A* or A

 University and college destinations